serenaleung/aspire/README.md

 # Aspire - Email "To Field"

-- Create the "To" field in an email
+- Create the "To" field in an email: include validations, styling

 ### Things I Would Add If I Had More Time